SplitScreen-Me/splitscreenme-www/docs/protoinput.md

 ### Multiple controller indices

 Some games have a built-in split screen, typically with a maximum of 2 or 4 players.
 You can combine this with Proto Input to open multiple instance, each with multiple players.
-This is done in Nucleus by setting the individual controller index mappings within a script.
+This is done in Nucleus by setting the individual controller index mappings within a handler.
 By default, Nucleus will tell Proto Input to use the controller index Player.GamepadId (i.e. the number labelled on the controller UI icon).
 To use multiple controller indices, set `Game.ProtoInput.MultipleProtoControllers = true;`.
 You then need to set Player.ProtoController1/2/3/4 for each player.
 A controller index of 0 means no controller, 1 means controller 1, etc. (Note that Player.GamepadId *starts* at zero, so if Player.GamepadId is 0 it actually means controller 1).
 A good idea is, for example with 3 players, to set controllers 1/4/7/10 to the first instance, 2/5/8/11 to the second instance and 3/6/9/12 to the third.
 Here is a snippet that does that:
 ```js
 var answers = ["No", "Yes"];
 Game.AddOption("Use native split screen?", "", "NativeSplitScreen", answers);